nasccped/DP-undo-redo-example/README.md

 [^lexi-program]: _Lexi_ is a hypothetical word processor that the authors use throughout the _Design Patterns_[^design-patterns-book] book as a running example to demonstrate different design patterns.

+[^ansi]: ANSI escape sequences are a standard for in-band signaling to control cursor location, color, font styling, and other options on video text terminals and terminal emulators.